revolist/revogrid-docs/blog/datagrid.md

 - **Use a Data Table** for simple tabular data with minimal interactivity.
 - **Use a Data Grid** for performance-heavy, feature-rich applications.

-RevoGrid gives developers **the best of both worlds**: a powerful, customizable Data Grid with minimal dependencies and maximum performance.
-Try RevoGrid today and experience a modern approach to data-driven UI development.
+RevoGrid gives developers **the best of both worlds**: a fast, customizable data grid with minimal dependencies and a clear path from basic JavaScript tables to production-grade data workflows.
+Start with the [live demo](/demo/) or the [DataGridJS overview](/datagridjs/).